 The general rule is that "[a] patent owner is not in the position of a quasi-trustee for the public or under any obligation to see that the public acquires the free right to use the invention.
 He has no obligation either to use it or to grant its use to others."
+Similarly, there is no general duty to license a copyright.
 Therefore, even a monopolist may refuse to license a patent.
-19 It
+It would seem unlikely that the essential facilities doctrine can be successfully invoked in such a situation.
+Moreover, the status of the essential facilities doctrine is in flux following the Supreme Court's Trinko decision, in which the Court expressly refused to endorse or repudiate the doctrine but commented that requiring owners of an essential facility to "share their advantage" with rivals "may lessen the incentive for the monopolist, rival, or both to invest in those economically beneficial facilities," compels the courts to "act as central planners," and compels "negotiation between competitors [that] may facilitate ... collusion."